 Sunday 8th October 2017 10:00 – 16:00

 FREE ADMISSION – FREE TALKS – OPEN TO ALL

-HGS is staging its 2017 Open Day on Sunday 8th October, at The Everest Academy in Basingstoke, starting at 10.00 am. with a focus on WWII – Britain at Home; featuring guest speakers including: David Annal and Mark Bayley.
+HGS is staging its 2017 Open Day on Sunday 8th October, at The Everest Academy in Basingstoke, starting at 10.00 am. with a focus on WWII – Britain at Home; featuring guest speakers David Annal, Mark Bayley and Philip MacDougall.

-We are delighted to announce the participation of two well known guest speakers, with more to follow (so watch this space!).
+We are delighted to announce the participation of three well known guest speakers.

 David Annal, a professional researcher in family history and former Principle Family History Specialist at the National Archives, will give a talk entitled ‘The Enumerators Strike Back’.